NorthCoastChurch/IT-Policy/Policy-22-Patch-Management.md

 # **Overview**

-Passwords are an important aspect of computer security.
-They are the front line of protection for user accounts.
-A poorly chosen password may result in the compromise of North Coast Church’s entire corporate network.
-As such, all North Coast Church employees or volunteers/directors (including contractors and vendors with access to North Coast Church systems) are responsible for taking the appropriate steps, as outlined below, to select and secure their passwords.
+Software updates and patches are an important aspect of computer security.
+They are the front line of protection for devices and systems.
+Failure to update computers and devices may result in the compromise of North Coast Church’s entire corporate network.
+As such, all North Coast Church employees and volunteers (including contractors and vendors with access to North Coast Church systems) are responsible for taking the appropriate steps to ensure their devices and software have relivent patches and software/firmware updates installed.

 **Read More**: [Vulnerability Patch Management As A Service](https://purplesec.us/services/vulnerability-patch-management/)